GoldenretriverYT/PoopScript/poophook/README.md

+# PoopHook is no longer being maintained.
+PoopHook was an idea but turned out to be a waste of time to make AND use, so I cancelled it.
+PoopScript and PoopWeb will still be maintained and updated every once in a while.

 # A sub-project for PoopScript.
 PoopHook allows you to write and run your code in the browser and connect it with a NodeJS process running in the background.
 Apart from PooIDE, I can't really think of a use case.
 But PooIDE can also use functions like fs->read with PoopHook!